u-boot/u-boot/doc/develop/package/index.rst

 ==============

-U-Boot uses Flat Image Tree (FIT) as a standard file format for packaging images that it it reads and boots.
+U-Boot uses Flat Image Tree (FIT) as a standard file format for packaging images that it reads and boots.
 Documentation about FIT is available at doc/uImage.FIT

 U-Boot also provides binman for cases not covered by FIT.
 Examples include